UWAppDev/SwiftUI-MediaPicker/README.md

-# SwiftUI-PhotoPicker
+# SwiftUI-MediaPicker

-iOS/macOS photo picker for SwiftUI
+iOS/macOS media picker for importing images and videos in SwiftUI.